sinch/net-ConferenceCalling/readme.md

 That's it for admin page.
 Next step is to add the callbacks to enable people to connect to the conference.

 ## Callback controller
-Create a new API controller and call it **CallbackController**.
+Create a new API controller and call it CallbackController.
 Then, install our brand new ServerSDK NuGet in PM:

 ```nugetgithub
 pm> Install-Package Sinch.ServerSdk